How to Choose the Perfect Metal French Door

 Even though many modern steel doors are pre-hung to make the process easier, professional installation is non-negotiable.
 A proper fit is critical for everything from security to energy efficiency.
 An experienced contractor will ensure the door is perfectly plumb, level, and square within the frame.
 This guarantees it will open and close smoothly, lock securely, and create a tight seal against the elements.
 Skipping this step can lead to frustrating issues like air drafts, water leaks, and difficulty operating the door, so it’s always best to hire a qualified local builder to get the job done right.

-Delivery and Project Timelines
+Planning Your Project: Delivery and Timelines

 Patience is key when ordering high-quality metal doors, especially if you’re going the custom route.
 These doors aren’t typically sitting in a warehouse waiting to be shipped.
 The fabrication process, from welding the frame to applying the finish and installing the glass, takes time.
 For a custom door, you can expect a lead time of around 15 to 18 weeks from design approval to delivery.
 It’s important to factor this timeline into your overall project schedule to avoid delays.
 Plan ahead and order your doors well in advance so they arrive right when your project is ready for them.